lynx-delta/adapted_u-net_dense_crfs/README.md

 lead to worse performance when combined together in a deep network.
 The network architectures employed in this work either use batch normalization layers or apply batch normalization to the input only (for input data normalization purposes) and then use dropout layers.

-Adapted U-Net architecture with batch normalization layers:
+Adapted *U-Net* architecture with batch normalization layers:

 ![Adapted U-Net architecture with batch normalization layers](data/u-net_batchnorm.png)

-Adapted U-Net architecture with dropout layers
+Adapted *U-Net* architecture with dropout layers:

 ![Adapted U-Net architecture with dropout layers](data/u-net_dropout.png)